yanil3500/swift-3-workshop/README.md

 With the `let` declaration making the first dictionary immutable, this makes the first dictionary pretty useless...

 Just as we saw with arrays, we can add new values to mutable dictionaries.
-Try this on the line following the above declaration:
+Try this following the above declaration:
 ```swift
 dictionaryTwo["location"] =  "Home"
 ```